Khullar departed from the UW in June 2020. She now teaches at University of Pennsylvania.

-My research and teaching interests include the art of South Asia (with a focus on the period from the eighteenth century until the present), transnational histories of modern and contemporary art, the anthropology of art, feminist theory, and postcolonial studies.
-In addition to my full-time appointment in art history, I am an adjunct associate professor of Gender, Women, and Sexuality Studies and an affiliate faculty member of the South Asian Studies program in the Jackson School of International Studies.
+My research and teaching interests include global histories of modern and contemporary art, the anthropology of art, feminist theory, and postcolonial studies.
+In addition to my full-time appointment in Art History, I am an adjunct associate professor of Gender, Women, and Sexuality Studies and an affiliate faculty member of the South Asian Studies program in the Jackson School of International Studies.